Pylons/pyramid/docs/tutorials/wiki/installation.rst

 - You want to use pyramid_zodbconn_, pyramid_tm_, and the transaction_ packages
   to manage connections and transactions with :term:`ZODB`.

-- You want to use pyramid_chameleon_ to render your templates.
-Different templating engines can be used, but we had to choose one to make this tutorial.
-See :ref:`available_template_system_bindings` for some options.

 .. note::